5tatusQuo/sentinel-detection-engineering/scripts/README.md

 **Why you need it**: Keeps track of what vendor rules (from Microsoft and partners) you have enabled, so you can see what's running vs what's in your code.

-**When it runs**: Every night at 2 AM via the `vendor-sync.yml` workflow
+**When it runs**: Every day at 2 AM via the `vendor-sync.yml` workflow

-### `detect_drift.ps1`
-**What it does**: Compares what's in your code vs what's actually deployed in Sentinel and reports any differences.

-**Why you need it**: Catches if someone manually changed something in Sentinel that's not reflected in your code.

-**When it runs**: Weekly on Sundays via the `drift-check.yml` workflow

-### `validate-kql-columns.ps1`
+### `validate-bicep.ps1`
-**What it does**: Checks that your KQL queries actually return the columns you're referencing in entity mappings and custom details.
+**What it does**: Validates all Bicep templates across all organizations to ensure they compile correctly.

-**Why you need it**: Prevents deployment errors when your KQL doesn't return the columns you expect.
+**Why you need it**: Catches syntax errors and configuration issues before deployment.

 **When it runs**: During validation in the deployment workflow

+### `deploy-organizations.ps1`
+**What it does**: Deploys Bicep templates to all enabled organizations using the centralized configuration.

+**Why you need it**: Automates deployment across multiple organizations with proper environment handling.

+**When it runs**: During deployment workflows for dev/prod environments

+### `ConfigManager.ps1`
+**What it does**: PowerShell module that loads and manages organization configuration from `config/organizations.json`.

+**Why you need it**: Provides centralized configuration management for all multi-organization operations.

+**When it runs**: Used as a dependency by other scripts that need organization configuration

 ### `sync-sentinel-changes.ps1`
 **What it does**: Exports current Sentinel alert rules and automatically updates KQL files and JSON configurations to match the portal state.
 Features intelligent GitOps drift detection.